What is the Cause of Back Pain And Pregnancy?

 Check Your Spine and Joint Health

-Check with one of our clinical experts to assess your spine and identify any weakness present in muscles, ligaments, or joints.
+Check with one of our clinical experts to assess your spine and identify any weakness present in muscles, tendons, ligaments, or joints.
 Back pain during pregnancy is a condition that can be avoided, and our clinical teams have the expertise, understanding, and skills to help you avoid back pain during pregnancy.
 When you visit one of our centers and get assessed, we will identify the weak areas and, if needed, treat them so that you and your baby have a healthy gestation.

 We encourage all expecting mothers as well as new mothers not to neglect back pain.
 Back pain that develops during pregnancy can lead to additional issues during pregnancy.
 Pregnant patients who ignore their back pain can develop degenerated discs, bulging discs and even a herniated disc.
 A herniated disc (slip-disc or slipped disc) is a common condition diagnosed in pregnant patients and new mothers.
 Therefore, we urge you to heed the warning and get targeted care during pregnancy to avoid the pitfalls of back pain.